 (d) Food preparation areas are maintained in accordance with all State and local sanitation and safe food handling requirements; and

-(e) Residents have access to snacks or food supplements during the evening hours.
+(e) At a minimum, residents have access to snacks or food supplements between breakfast and lunch, between lunch and dinner, and during the evening hours.

+(2) The assisted living program shall ensure that menus are nutritionally adequate by having a licensed dietitian or nutritionist review the 4-week menu

+(a) Prior to initial licensure;

+(b) If substantive changes beyond accepted food substitutions have been made; and

+(c) At least every three years.

+[(3) The assisted living program shall reference the Maryland Department of Health and Mental Hygiene Diet Manual for Long-Term Care Residents for nutritionally adequate meal plans]

-[(2) Menus.
+(3) Menus.

 (a) Menus shall be written at least 1 week in advance with portion sizes tailored to each resident.

+(b) The assisted living program shall post a weekly menu in a conspicuous place that is visible to residents and other interested parties.

-(b) Menus shall be maintained on file, as served, for 2 months.
+(c) Menus shall be maintained on file, as served, for 6 months.

-(c) As part of the licensure approval and renewal process, an applicant shall submit a 4-week menu cycle with documentation by a licensed dietician or nutritionist that the menus are nutritionally adequate.]
+[(c) As part of the licensure approval and renewal process, an applicant shall submit a 4-week menu cycle with documentation by a licensed dietician or nutritionist that the menus are nutritionally adequate.]

-(2) (3) Menus.

-(a) Menus shall be written at least 1 week in advance with portion sizes tailored to each resident.

-(b) Menus shall be maintained on file, as served, for 2 months.

-The program shall post a weekly menu in a conspicuous place that is visible to residents and other interested parties.

-(3) Menus as served, including portion size, shall be maintained on file for 1 month.

 [(3)] (4) Special Diets.

 (a) The assisted living program staff shall: